2. Economic Growth Evidence#

 And growth facts are important inputs into historians’ studies of geopolitical forces and dynamics.

-Thus, Adam Tooze’s account of the geopolitical precedents and antecedents of World War I begins by describing how Gross National Products of European Great Powers had evolved during the 70 years preceding 1914 (see chapter 1 of [Too14]).
+Thus, Adam Tooze’s account of the geopolitical precedents and antecedents of World War I begins by describing how the Gross Domestic Products (GDP) of European Great Powers had evolved during the 70 years preceding 1914 (see chapter 1 of [Tooze, 2014]).

-Using the very same data that Tooze used to construct his figure, here is our version of his chapter 1 figure.
+Using the very same data that Tooze used to construct his figure (with a slightly longer timeline), here is our version of his chapter 1 figure.

 (This is just a copy of our figure Fig. 2.6.
-We desribe how we constructed it later in this lecture.)
+We describe how we constructed it later in this lecture.)

-Chapter 1 of [Too14] used his graph to show how US GDP started the 19th century way behind the GDP of the British Empire.
+Chapter 1 of [Tooze, 2014] used his graph to show how US GDP started the 19th century way behind the GDP of the British Empire.

 By the end of the nineteenth century, US GDP had caught up with GDP of the British Empire, and how during the first half of the 20th century, US GDP surpassed that of the British Empire.